solumD/go-blog-api/README.md

 ___
 ### ENG <a name="english"></a>
 A small API of a blog.
 Users can add, update and delete posts.
-It is also possible to get the posts of a particular user.
+It is also possible to get the posts of a particular user and like a particular post.
 Currently I'm writing functional tests.
 ## Packages and technologies used
 Router - [chi](https://github.com/go-chi/chi/);